adafruit/Adafruit_nRF52_Arduino/README.md

 $ sudo pip install .
 ```

-**Notes** : Don't install nrfutil from the pip package (ex. `sudo pip install nrfutil`).
-The
+**Notes** : Don't install nrfutil from the pip package (ex. `sudo pip install nrfutil` or even
-latest nrfutil does not support DFU via Serial, and you should install the local copy of 0.5.2
+`sudo pip install nrfutil==0.5.2`).
+The latest nrfutil does not support DFU via Serial, and you
-included with the BSP via the `pip install .` command above.
+should install the local copy of 0.5.2 included with the BSP via the `pip install .` command above.

+If you have installed a different version of nrfutil using pip previously, run
+`sudo pip install -U .` from the `tools/nrfutil-0.5.2` working directory.

 ## Arduino BLE Application Support